-AUTOMATIC TRANSFER SWITCH
+AUTOMATIC TRANSFER SWITCH:

-The automatic transfer box switches 120V AC power from the shore or generator to the coach's main distribution panel.
-The transfer box has a delay of around three seconds before switching power to the shore, and a delay of around 30 seconds before switching power to the generator.
+The automatic transfer box switches 120V AC power from the shore or generator to the motorhome's main distribution panel.
+The transfer box has a delay of around three seconds before switching power to the shore, and a delay of around 30 seconds before switching power to the generator; see Figure 10-19.

-If the unit is plugged into the shore but there is no power to the coach, then make sure the shore outlet has power.
+If the unit is plugged into the shore but there is no power to the motorhome, then make sure the shore outlet has power.
 If power is present, this might indicate that the unit is sensing an open neutral condition.
 Start the generator; if the power is restored, then the shore plug or the outlet might be defective (the neutral line might be broken).